prahladkrishnaswami/prahladkrishnaswami/README.md

 ## Affiliations

 - SRM Institute of Science and Technology, Chennai
-- Laboratory of Mucosal Immunology & Infectious Diseases, University of Hyderabad
+- Laboratory of Molecular Immunology & Infectious Diseases, University of Hyderabad
 - Biosciences international Summer School, University of Manchester (July 2026)

 ---